Emily Greene Balch: Nobel prize

+John Randall, professor of philosophy at Columbia University, and his wife, Mercedes Randall, one of the leaders of the US section of the Women's International League for Peace and Freedom, initiated a campaign to nominate Balch for the peace prize.
+The campaign was supported by five US organizations that established a committee called the "Committee to sponsor Emily Greene Balch for the Nobel Peace Prize".
+The organizations were the Women's International League for Peace and Freedom, the National Federation of Settlements, the Women's Trade Union League of America, the National Council of Women of the US, and the NAACP.

-She won the 1946 Nobel Peace Prize for her work with the Women's International League for Peace and Freedom (WILPF).
+Balch won the 1946 Nobel Peace Prize for her work with the Women's International League for Peace and Freedom (WILPF).
+She shared the win with John Mott.
 She donated her share of the prize money to the WILPF.
 Her acceptance speech highlighted the issues of nationalism and efforts for international peace.

 Personal life

 Balch never married.
 She died the day after her 94th birthday.